SheikhDeveloper/ResumeTextAnalysisAPI/README.md

-# A simple API on Flask with a model (NBC) that analyzes TF-iDF representation of the resume text and predicts whether it is substantive.
+# A fully-integrated into MTS True Tabs API on Flask with a model (NBC) that analyzes TF-iDF representation of the resume text and predicts whether it is substantive.

 ## About the project